-Crop plants will be improved through changing expression levels of either of two genes (eIF-5A or DHS) whose ratio of protein products determines whether the cell will either grow and divide or enter apoptosis and die.
-A non-GMO approach uses genome editing to alter activity of these gene products.
+Crop plants will be improved through changing expression or activity levels of two highly conserved genes (eIF-5A or DHS) whose ratio of protein products determines whether the cell will either continue to grow and divide or alternatively enter senescence/apoptosis and die.
+A non-transgenic approach uses genome editing to alter activity of these gene products by making small targeted mutations.
 These stable genetic changes significantly enhance crop traits, including:

-delayed senescence/fruit ripening/spoilage leading to extended shelf life of perishable produce;
+delayed senescence/fruit ripening/spoilage leading to extended shelf life of perishable produce and floriculture;

 enhanced tolerance to diseases and stress (drought, heat, cold, salt, low nutrients, crowding); and most importantly

 significantly increased biomass and seed yields, especially under stressed conditions.